The illusory truth effect on social media

 - A Canadian imam closed his mosque doors to Christian victims of Storm Harvey – He did not.

-You can see how the misinformation that goes viral on social media can be fuelled by ulterior motive and cause conflict.
+You can see how the misinformation that goes viral on social media can be fuelled by ulterior motive and cause conflict and harm.
 It has become such a problem that the UK government has announced an anti-fake news unit to combat the problem.
 Now consider the impact of the illusory truth effect on people who see this information several times a day.
 It doesn’t help that social media tailors your feed to similar articles, beliefs, and reports.

 It’s not hard to see how misinformation and the illusory truth effect can influence people’s entire outlook on the truth which is already subjective.
 This means when in the wrong hands, social media is one of the most dangerous tools people can use to influence the human mind, just like Galante said.